blackspace/goserver/README.md

 goserver
 --------------------------------------------------------
-A server framework by registing command to implement one feature.
+A server framework by registing command to implement features.

 Usage